haley-wyatt/Register-Operations/readme.txt

 Name: Wyatt Haley
-Class: CS 219 w/ Bashira Akter Anima
-Date: 12/03/2022
+Class: Computer Architecture
 File name: readme.txt

 Instructions to run code:
+    The makefile is set-up to use GNU c++ compiler
-    This code is written in c++ and will compile in c++ version 11 In terminal run the following commands:
+    In terminal run the following commands:
         make
         ./executable Programming-Project-3.txt